arkadi81/react-tutorial/learning_log.md

     obj.method() -> this refers to ob
     func() -> this refers to window or undefined.
   - reminder: JS will evaluate A && 'string' as follows: if A true, then 'non empty string' is truthy, hence displayed. any number but 0 is truthy, any non empty string is truthy
+  - in modern javascript / ES6, if key and value are same, we can eliminate repetitioon and just state things once.
+  - dnf: object destructuring is super nice const { length: count} = this.state.movies // get length of movies array, call it count

 - jsx